wolfSSL/oss-fuzz-targets/README.md

 finds an example of bad input, it is also recommended that you add this bad input to make sure the problem that created it is not re-introduced.

-The corpus must be a directory named the same as the source code, but with `_corpus` in place of ".c".
+The corpus must be a directory.
+It may have any name, though know that when OSS-Fuzz tries to find corpora, it will assume every directory in the target's directory is a corpus.

-The contents of the corpus do not need to conform to any kind of naming scheme, though libFuzzer expects the file's name to be the sha1 sum of the file, and so it is recommended that all corpus files are named accordingly.
+The contents of the corpus do not need to conform to any kind of naming scheme, though libFuzzer is happiest when the file's name is the sha1 sum of the file, and so it is recommended that all corpus files are named accordingly.

 <a name="with_oss-fuzz">Running Targets in OSS-Fuzz</a>
 -------------------------------------------------------